 rule | Passes if every task has #dev-ready. |

-The module also defines a default workflow for direct CLI use (arguments are forwarded to the Python helper).
-For example: jaiph .jaiph/libs/jaiphlang/queue.jh headers.
+The module also defines a default workflow for direct CLI use (arguments pass through to the Python helper).
+Examples:

-jaiphlang/artifacts — publishing files out of the sandboxCopies files from the workspace (or sandbox overlay) into the run’s artifacts/ tree so they remain on the host after a Docker run or process exit.
-The kernel sets JAIPH_ARTIFACTS_DIR to the writable directory for the current run.
-See Architecture and Sandboxing for how that interacts with the read-only workspace in Docker.
+jaiphlang/artifacts — publishing files out of the sandboxCopies files from the workspace (or sandbox overlay) into the run’s artifacts/ tree so they remain on the host after Docker teardown or process exit.
+The runtime sets JAIPH_ARTIFACTS_DIR to the writable directory for the current run.
+See Architecture — Durable artifact layout and Sandboxing for the read-only workspace contract in Docker.

 import "jaiphlang/artifacts" as artifacts